-- A. COLLEGE is the recipient of a grant ("the Grant") from the U.S. Department of Health and Human Services ("US HHS") to provide Temporary Assistance to Needy Families ("TANF") recipients and other low-income individuals with opportunities for education and training within the healthcare field. - B. COUNTY is the partner in the grant and provides services to grant recipients, collaborates on grant activities and processes, and receives a financial component of the grant. - C. The Parties determined that the HPOG project Objective and Budget for Year 2 would remain at the same levels set for Year 1. - D. COLLEGE and COUNTY have conducted an annual review of the Agreement for the implementation of the HOPES Health Professions Opportunity Grant ("HPOG") project during Year Three (3) of the Agreement. - E. This annual review indicated the appropriate levels of services for the Grant that impact both organizations and documents the budgetary components of the agreement. - F. The Parties agree to amend the Agreement to reflect Year 2 and Year 3 HPOG activities.
+- A. COLLEGE is the recipient of a grant ("the Grant") from the U.S. Department of Health and Human Services ("US HHS") to provide Temporary Assistance to Needy Families ("TANF") recipients and other low-income individuals with opportunities for education and training within the healthcare field. - B. COUNTY is the partner in the grant and provides services to grant recipients, collaborates on grant activities and processes, and receives a financial component of the grant. - C. The Parties have outlined the year 4 (9/30/2018 9/29/2019) HPOG project Objectives in Attachment A and the Budget in Attachment B. - D. COLLEGE and COUNTY have conducted an annual review of the Agreement for the implementation of the HOPES Health Professions Opportunity Grant ("HPOG") project. - E. This annual review indicates the appropriate levels of services for the Grant that impact both organizations and documents the budgetary components of the agreement. - F. The Parties agree to amend the Agreement to reflect Year 4 HPOG activities.